 In some designs, we might adjust our tracking to create an artistic effect.
 Tracking can also help you to fix fonts with poorly spaced to put in.

 Kerning is the space in each specific letter.
 It is different from tracking.
 Kerning varies the length among the characters in extra width to match them perfectly.

 Making individual letters look properly spaced is tricky.
 If we use a font with bad kerning, it is better to cut our loss and choose something else.

 Putting it all together

-Learning typography needs a high curiosity and the determination to improve it continuously.
-Once we are interested in typography, we will love to do more and more to meet the perfection in every inch of our projects.
+Learning font pairing tips and tricks need a high curiosity and the determination to improve continuously.
+Once we are interested in typography, we will love to do more and more to meet perfection in every inch of our projects.
 In the end, well-crafted typography can make a design extraordinary.

 What do you think about this Font Pairing Tips and Tricks for Dummies article?

 We wish you have fun learning about typography from the basics.
 If this write-up looks enjoyable, be sure to check out the rest of our insightful articles here.

 Let’s visit RRSlide to download free PowerPoint templates.
 But wait, don’t go anywhere and stay here with our RRGraph Design Blog to keep up-to-date on the best pitch deck template collections and design advice from our PowerPoint experts.